 You still have to register and submit data for any plastic packaging, even if it meets the recycled content criteria or is one of the exempt examples of packaging.
 It is important to ensure you have records to prove the plastic packaging has the recycled content included, for each component part.

-Will Plastic Packaging used for transportation be included?
+Is Plastic Packaging used for transportation included?

 HMRC guidance states that plastic packaging used to import goods into the UK, such as pallet wrap, is not chargeable for the tax.
 If you are using plastic for transporting items within the UK this will need to be included and the plastic packaging tax paid for if it does not contain 30% recycled content.